thoughtbot/refills/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

 Refills is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
+Whenever a code snippet is borrowed or inspired by existing code, we try to credit the original developer/designer in our source code.
+Let us know if you think we have missed to do this.

 # License